bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 When `cbf` is stored within the `*_asl.nii[.gz]`, its units need to be specified in the `*_asl.json` as well.
 Note that the raw images, including the `m0scan`, may also be used for quality control.
-See [Appendix XII - ASL](../appendices/arterial-spin-labeling.md#_aslcontexttsv-three-possible-cases) for examples of the three possible cases, in order of decreasing preference.
+See the [ASL Appendix](../appendices/arterial-spin-labeling.md#_aslcontexttsv-three-possible-cases) for examples of the three possible cases, in order of decreasing preference.

 ### Scaling